 And here’s a quote from another novel, The Shepherd of the Hills (1907), by Harold Bell Wright: “Ain’t ‘nother man or woman in the whole country would dast spend the night here, Dad; except Pete, of course.”

-Some authorities have speculated that “dast” may have come about as a back-formation of the negative “dasn’t” – also spelled “dassn’t” or “dassent” – a regional contraction, mostly found in the northeastern US, for “dare not,” “dares not,” and “dared not.”
+Some authorities have speculated that “dast” may have come about as a back-formation of the negative “dasn’t” – also spelled “dassn’t” or “dassent” – a regional American contraction once used for forms of “dare” plus “not.”
 (A back formation is a word formed by dropping a real or imagined part from another word.)

-Apparently, “dasn’t” was easier to say than “daren’t” or “daresn’t” or “daredn’t.”
+Apparently, “dasn’t” was easier to say than “daren’t” or “daresn’t.”
 Another American playwright, Eugene O’Neill, used this one in Mourning Becomes Electra (1931): “You dasn’t stay there till moonrise at ten o’clock.”

 At any rate, “dast” isn’t so far-fetched when you consider that a past-tense form of “dare” used to be “durst.”
 What’s more, back when people used “thou” instead of “you” for the second-person singular, they said “thou darst” (pronounced DAIRST).